vincentbarr/vincentbarr.github.com/_posts/2019-06-01-on-prompts.md

 You might need a second to think about your answer.

-You might need to reflect on your day, and how it’s actually going, or, in talking through your answers, come to a general conclusion (‘my day is going fine’) with more context (‘But I keep replaying how I felt on Saturday when I tripped over my shoelaces, fell down three flights of stairs, and was then rescued by the man I would elope with two hours later’).
+You might need, or choose, to reflect on your day, and how it’s actually going, or, in talking through your answers, come to a general conclusion (‘My day is going fine’) with more context (‘But I keep replaying how I felt on Saturday when I tripped over my shoelaces, fell down three flights of stairs, and was then rescued by my neighbor whom I would elope with two hours later’).

 ‘How is your day going’ is a fair question, but it’s not a useful prompt for it does not invite under-exposed emotions, experiences, feelings, thoughts, or moods to the conversation like the prompts above do – and that’s what we’re after.

 I believe that, for better or worse, people often need permission.
 Permission to share, permission to do, permission to adjust the temperature in the room.

 If I ask you how your day is, you may not feel that you have permission to investigate the highs and lows of your day.
 If, instead, I ask you how bad your day was, then you can tell me precisely how bad it was and why without feeling like you’re burdening or oversharing.
 If I ask you how great your day was, then you can tell me how precisely how great your day is and why without feeling like you’re bragging.
+In the process, you may also realize that your day _wasn't_ so bad after all, but there were a few events that made it feel as such.

 If we ask good questions, if we prompt people, then we will get better answers and have more intimate conversations more often.